paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md

   (A) If a warrant officer described in paragraph (1) has less than 18 years of creditable active service on (i) the date on which the Secretary concerned approves the report of the board under [section 576(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section576/e&num=0&edition=prelim), or (ii) the date on which his name was removed from the recommended list under [section 579 of this title](./chapter-33a-appointment-promotion-and-involuntary-separation-and-retirement-for-members-on-the-warrant-officer-active-duty-list.md#section-579), whichever applies, the warrant officer shall be separated (except as provided in subparagraph (C)).
 The date of such separation shall be not later than the first day of the seventh calendar month beginning after the applicable date under the preceding sentence.

-  (B) A warrant officer separated under this paragraph shall receive separation pay computed under [section 1174 of this title](./chapter-059-separation.md#section-1174), or severance pay computed under section 286a 11 See References to Sections of Title 14 as Redesignated by Pub.
-L. 115–282 note below. of title 14, as appropriate, except in a case in which—
+  (B) A warrant officer separated under this paragraph shall receive separation pay computed under [section 1174 of this title](./chapter-059-separation.md#section-1174), or severance pay computed under section 286a 11 See References in Text note below. of title 14, as appropriate, except in a case in which—

     (i) upon his request and in the discretion of the Secretary concerned, he is enlisted in the grade prescribed by the Secretary; or